 - 1 tbsp coconut cream

 - ½ tsp vanilla or almond extract

 Step 1 – Grind your coffee

 The amount you use will depend on how strong you like your coffee.
 The recipe (3) that inspired this one called for making a hot brew coffee with 4 tbsp espresso blend and 12-14 oz of water.

 So if that’s the method you’re using, those are good quantities to start with.
 There are a few brewing options, but regardless of which you choose, you’ll want a coarse grind.

 Step 2 – Brew

 Alternatives: If you’re making iced coffee, you can always start with a cold-brew.
-You don’t need fancy equipment, just a mason jar and a sieve will get you started but you can always use your favourite cold brew maker if you have one.
+You don’t need fancy equipment, just a mason jar and a sieve will get you started but you can always use your favorite cold brew maker if you have one (if not, click here)

 Just add the cardamom, cinnamon and nutmeg to your beans when you grind so you infuse the flavor.

 Want to make it extra hydrating?
 Use coconut water instead of the regular one.